QuantumPL/bib/README.md

 Hugo Source: https://github.com/QuantumPL/site

 Corrections, additions, suggestions are all welcome!
+Please see [our contribution guide](./CONTRIBUTING.md).